Vladimir-Petkov/TripAdventures/README.md

 ### Design

-The app is fully responsible built with css grid, flexbox and media queries, using mobile first web design.
-Layout looks good on mobile phones, tablets and laptops / desktops.
+Layout looks good on laptops / desktops.
 The app has good ui and great ux!

 ### Endpoints